XIP-68 (Draft): Automated Fork Recovery

 Comparing the local state with the remote state

-Installations should also periodically determine if their current state is correct:
+Installations should also periodically determine if their current state matches the remote state:

-Repeated queries can be optimized, for example via a cursor into both logs.
+Repeated checks can be cached, for example by the latest seen rowID from both logs.

 Fork Recovery